 Neural Stem Cell Differentiation

-Benefits and advantages of iPSC differentiation to neurons and glial cells:
+Benefits and advantages of iPSC differentiation to neural stem cells (NSC), neurons and glial cells:

 - Provides genetic and physiologically relevant in vitro models to study neural development and associated disorders: congenital disorders, neurodegenerative disorders and brain tumors.

-- Valuable model for Identifying new targets for neuro-regeneration as opposed to treatments limiting to symptomatic relief or delaying disease progression.
+- Generate a valuable model for identifying new targets for neuro-regeneration as opposed to treatments limiting to symptomatic relief or delaying disease progression.